-Temple Hair Collection GST Ruling - interest rate expectations, inflation data, and economic outlook.
+Temple Hair Collection GST Ruling - part of broader financial market coverage tracking investor sentiment and sector trends.
 The Tamil Nadu Authority for Advance Ruling (TNAAR) has ruled that licence fees paid for collecting hair offered by devotees in temples constitute a taxable supply of service, attracting an 18% Goods and Services Tax (GST).
 The decision, passed on an application by Chelliah Rangaraj, clarifies that such fees fall under the standard GST rate of 18% (comprising 9% CGST and 9% SGST), potentially impacting temple revenue and associated commercial activities.

 Live News